 Lee Stockdale attended Antioch College and the University of Washington, then enlisted for three years in the Army to gain the discipline to become a writer.
 Three years turned into thirty, during which he served in Berlin, Stuttgart, Fort Benning, Kabul, The Pentagon, and other exciting locales.

-Lee and his wife Gail, a potter, live in the Western North Carolina mountains where they enjoy practicing hot yoga and feeding the wild turkeys.
+Lee and his wife Gail, a potter, live in the Western North Carolina mountains where they practice hot yoga and feed the wild turkeys.